Boris Karloff

-William Henry Pratt (23 November 1887 – 2 February 1969), known professionally as Boris Karloff (/ˈkɑrlɒf/), was an English actor.
-His portrayal of Frankenstein's monster in the horror film Frankenstein (1931) (his 82nd film) established him as a horror icon, and he reprised the role for the sequels Bride of Frankenstein (1935) and Son of Frankenstein (1939).
+William Henry Pratt (23 November 1887 – 2 February 1969), known professionally as Boris Karloff (/ˈkɑrlɒf/), was a British actor.
+His portrayal of Frankenstein's monster in the horror film Frankenstein (1931), his 82nd film, established him as a horror icon, and he reprised the role for the sequels Bride of Frankenstein (1935) and Son of Frankenstein (1939).
 He also appeared as Imhotep in The Mummy (1932), and voiced the Grinch in, as well as narrating, the animated television special of Dr. Seuss' How the Grinch Stole Christmas!
 (1966), which won him a Grammy Award.

 Aside from his numerous film roles (174 films), Karloff acted in many live stage plays and appeared on dozens of radio and television programs as well.
 For his contribution to film and television, Karloff was awarded two stars on the Hollywood Walk of Fame on 8 February 1960.

 Early life

-William Henry Pratt was born on 23 November 1887, at 36 Forest Hill Road, Dulwich, Surrey (now in London), England.
-His parents were Edward John Pratt (1826/7–1897), of the Indian Civil Service, where he worked for the salt revenue service, and Eliza Sara (born 1848), née Millard.
+William Henry Pratt was born on 23 November 1887, at 36 Forest Hill Road, Peckham.
+His parents were Edward John Pratt of the Indian Civil Service (where he worked for the salt revenue service), and Eliza Sara Millard.
 Both his parents died when Karloff was young, and he was primarily raised by a half-sister and his elder siblings.
 His brother, Sir John Thomas Pratt, was a British diplomat.
-Karloff's father Edward John Pratt was Anglo-Indian, with a British father and Indian mother, meaning that Karloff was at least a quarter Indian, while Karloff's mother also had some Indian ancestry, thus Karloff had a relatively dark complexion that differed from his peers at the time.
-His mother's maternal aunt was Anna Leonowens, whose tales about life in the royal court of Siam (now Thailand) were the basis of the musical The King and I. Pratt was bow-legged, had a lisp, and stuttered as a young boy.
+Karloff's father Edward John Pratt was Anglo-Indian, with a British father and Indian mother, meaning that Karloff was at least a quarter Indian, while Karloff's mother also had some Indian ancestry; thus Karloff had a relatively dark complexion that differed from his peers at the time.
+His mother's maternal aunt was Anna Leonowens, whose tales about life in the royal court of Siam (now Thailand) were the basis of the novel Anna and the King of Siam.
+Pratt was bow-legged, had a lisp, and stuttered as a young boy.
 He learned how to manage his stutter, but not his lisp, which was noticeable throughout his career in the film industry.

 Pratt spent his childhood years in Enfield, in the County of Middlesex.
 He was the youngest of nine children, and following his mother's death was brought up by his elder siblings.
 After first attending Enfield Grammar School, he received a private education at Uppingham School and Merchant Taylors' School.
 Following this he attended King's College London, where he took studies aimed at a career with the British Government's Consular Service.
-However, in 1909, he left university without graduating and drifted, departing England for Canada, where he worked as a farm labourer, truck driver and did various odd jobs until happening upon stage acting, which led to a later film career.
-He also worked for BC Hydro Electric in Canada.
+However, in 1909, he left university without graduating and drifted, departing England for Canada, where he worked as a farm labourer, truck driver and did various odd jobs in British Columbia until happening upon stage acting, which led to a later film career.